 This means that a Samsung phone, for example, can’t run a Motorola secondary bootloader, because the file has not been signed by Samsung.

-The goal of Trusted Boot is to ensure that older, trusted, bootloaders that might have security vulnerabilities in them can’t be used, a part of the Rollback Prevention process.
-As the system is booting, TrustZone Trustlets check the snapshots and can decide that an older bootloader was used and block certain security-critical operations can be blocked.
+The goal of Trusted Boot is to ensure that older, trusted bootloaders that might have security vulnerabilities in them can’t be used, as part of the Rollback Prevention process.
+As the system is booting, TrustZone Trustlets check the snapshots.
+If they determine that an older bootloader was used, certain security-critical operations can be blocked.
 The security enhancements provided by Trusted Boot helped Samsung Knox 3.2 earn “strong” ratings across 27 of 30 categories in Gartner’s May 2019 report, “Mobile OSs and Device Security: A Comparison of Platforms.”

 While these are necessary measures, the secure boot and Trusted Boot process stop once Android is running.
 Checking the integrity of Android itself is handled by a built-in Android feature called device mapper verity (dm-verity) that provides integrity checking at a very low level.
 Samsung’s version of dm-verity includes some enhancements that make it easier for carriers to patch Android on devices using firmware over-the-air updates.

-Samsung smartphones go beyond the basic Android checks with a series of Samsung proprietary security features that add integrity checking to Android: TrustZone-based Integrity Management Architecture (TIMA).
+Samsung smartphones go beyond the basic Android checks with a series of Samsung proprietary security features that add integrity checking to Android, known as TIMA.

 Samsung’s TIMA runs inside the TrustZone TEE, which provides a wide variety of security services, including attestation, a trusted user interface, KeyStore, Client Certificate Management and two components that are part of the TIMA real-time protections: real-time kernel protection (RKP) and periodic kernel measurement (PKM).